 Fun fact about Austria – it’s a landlocked country – so you’ll have to get out on the lakes for water enjoyment.
-Thankfully Hallstätter See is a beautiful one, and one of the best things to do in Hallstatt is rent a small boat and enjoy Hallstätter See!
+Thankfully, Hallstätter See is beautiful, and one of the best things to do in Hallstatt is rent a small boat and enjoy Hallstätter See!
 Step away from the crowds and take in the area from the water.

 Landmannalaugar is Fjallabak Nature Reserve in the Icelandic Highlands.
 It sits on the edge of a lava field formed in an eruption in the 1400s.
 Landmannalaugar is off the traditional Icelandic tourist path as you need to have a 4×4 vehicle to visit.

-Many beautiful movies have been shot here, which has many people putting in the effort to visit.
+Many beautiful movies have been shot here, so it has gained some fame.
 There are also some fantastic geothermal hot springs and hiking opportunities.
 It’s not only one of the best places to visit in Europe but one of the most beautiful places in the world.

 North Coast 500, Scotland

 The North Coast 500 in the Scottish Highlands has been dubbed “Scotland’s Route 66” and named “one of the greatest road trips in the world.”
 We knew we had to drive it when we first learned of its existence.

 Our breathtaking road trip here left us wanting more of the Scottish Highlands.
 It is a place that will always require “more time” because it’s likely you’ll never have enough.
 The North Coast 500 is epic, and few road trips worldwide compete for its beauty.

 Along the route, you’ll pass caves, beautiful beaches, and stunning towns that will take you back in time.